An underground steakhouse by the Bistecca team.

 Since no steak is complete without a good glass of red, there's, thankfully, plenty of that.
 The extensive wine program is looked after by Bistecca's award-winning sommelier Alice Massaria, with the 13-page list featuring many well-made drops from many well-known brands, many of which are bio-dynamic and sustainable.
 Massaria's list also shines a light on female winemakers, with a special focus on Vanya Cullen of Cullen Estate.

-Bartender extraordinaire Jonothan Carr (Archie Rose, Kittyhawk, Door Knock, Burrow Bar) is pouring a "straight and stiff" array of batched and bottled cocktails.
+Bartender extraordinaire Jonothan Carr (Archie Rose, Kittyhawk, Door Knock, Burrow Bar) is pouring a "straight and stiff" array of batched and bottled cocktails at The Gidley.
 Expect all of your usual suspects and more creative options, including negronis for two and martinis served on silver trays.
 Other house specialties include toasted chamomile spritzes and a banana split old fashioned.

 Images: Dominic Loneragan